trevor-makes/uCLI/README.md

 uCLI is designed for Arduino and supports serial connections that implement the Stream interface, like Serial, SoftwareSerial, and SerialUSB.
 This library is intended to be used with [PlatformIO](https://platformio.org/), but the source files can be manually copied into a project when using the Arduino IDE.

+uCLI works fine with the built-in Arduino serial monitor, but other terminals like PuTTY and the PlatformIO serial monitor support additional keyboard commands via ANSI escape sequences:

+- backspace works as expected
+- left/right arrows move the cursor and allow insertion
+- home/end move the cursor to the beginning/end of the current line
+- up/down arrows scroll through recently entered commands

 To add uCLI to an existing PlatformIO project, modify the `platformio.ini` configuration file as follows:

 ```